Welcome to the Ramsey County League of Local Governments!

 Upcoming Programs/Events

-Friday, April 12, 2024 | 7:30 – 9:00 AM
+Friday, March 14 | 8:00 – 9:00 AM

 Virtual Zoom Meeting

 Attendance is FREE!
 All RCLLG member communities and organizations are invited – please share this invitation with your elected officials and staff!
+RCLLG monthly learning programs are free and open to any elected official or employee of RCLLG member cities, school districts and other local units of government, as well as associate member organizations.

 Become an Associate or Individual Member!